 Restrict access using firewalls

 Use firewalls (both software and hardware where available) to restrict access to remote desktop listening ports (default is TCP 3389).
 Using an RDP Gateway is highly recommended for restricting RDP access to desktops and servers (see discussion below).
 As an alternative to support off-campus connectivity, you can use the campus VPN software to get a campus IP address and add the campus VPN network address pool to your RDP firewall exception rule.
-See http://net.berkeley.edu/vpn/ for more information on the campus VPN service.
+Visit our page for more information on the campus VPN service.

 Enable Network Level Authentication

-Windows Vista, Windows 7, and Windows Server 2008 also provide Network Level Authentication (NLA) by default.
+Windows 10, Windows Server 2012 R2/2016/2019 also provide Network Level Authentication (NLA) by default.
 It is best to leave this in place, as NLA provides an extra level of authentication before a connection is established.
 You should only configure Remote Desktop servers to allow connections without NLA if you use Remote Desktop clients on other platforms that don't support it.

 Limit users who can log in using Remote Desktop